-For example, one of the leadership qualities in the list below is strategic thinking ... and yet one of the very best leaders I ever worked for wasn't known for the depth of his thinking!
-And he now heads up an the European division of a large multi-national.
+For example, one of the leadership qualities in the list below is strategic thinking.
+Yet one of the very best leaders I ever worked with, wasn't known for the depth of his thinking!
+And, he now heads up the European division of a large multi-national.

 In other words, he wasn't very good at setting and planning strategic direction, but he was mighty powerful at bringing the plan and the strategy to a successful result.

-So, with the disclaimer of ... there is no ONE set of good leadership skills that define success, I decided to review the criteria used in Performance Evaluation Programs (of just under 20 companies that I have worked with in the past few years).
+So, with the disclaimer of ... there is no ONE set of excellent leadership skills that define success.
+I decided to review the criteria used in Performance Evaluation Programs of just under 20 companies.

-The list below contains the recurring set of traits, characteristics and qualities of good leadership skills that these organizations looked for in their leaders.
+The list below contains a recurring set of traits, characteristics, and qualities of excellent leadership skills that these organizations looked for in their leaders.

 Please do not expect to excel in all these leadership qualities and characteristics.